jorzel/jorzel.github.io/_posts/2022-01-05-graphql-authentication-and-authorization.md

 def authorize_required(model):
     """
-    We assume that global id field name of resource follow convention like:
+    We assume that the global id field name of a resource follow convention like:
     model_name: `TableBooking`
     global id field name: `table_booking_gid`